• Community monthly dye lot #01

 ** DEADLINE **

-Please send us your garment by the 12th of November to ensure it arrives on time.
-We'll aim to dispatch your freshly coloured items by 29th November but it may take an extra few days during the Christmas market season.
+Please send us your garment by the 2nd of March to ensure it arrives on time.
+We'll aim to dispatch your freshly coloured items by the end of March, but it may take an extra few days during our farming season.

 ** IMPORTANT **